When Uriah Heep’s Debut Album Helped Launch Heavy Metal

 Finally, while U.K. buyers were regaled with the laid-back, virtually metal-deprived “Lucy Blues,” their U.S. counterparts arguably came out on top when that was replaced by an alternate version of U.K. single side, “Bird of Prey,” which is widely recognized today as one of heavy metal’s most spectacular 1970 cornerstones.

-As with most metal bands in the early days of the genre, Uriah Heep’s first album was met dismissively by critics, most notably Rolling Stone’s Melissa Mills, who began her review with, “If this group makes it, I’ll have to commit suicide.”
-But the band ignored the critics and, despite numerous lineup changes, have continued to make music, maintaining a strong fan base, particularly in Europe.
+As with most metal bands in the early days of the genre, Uriah Heep’s first album was met dismissively by critics, most notably Rolling Stone’s Melissa Mills: “If this group makes it, I’ll have to commit suicide.”
+They ignored it all, however, continuing to make music despite numerous lineup changes while maintaining a strong fan base, particularly in Europe.